 How to get around eBay selling limits

-There is no way to completely ignore eBay’s limitations.
-Nevertheless, you can get around them in 2 ways:
+There is no way to ignore or trick eBay’s limitations, plus it would be wrong.
+Nevertheless, you can grow faster, in compliance with them in two ways:

-- Using the Limit Listing Quantity function, which is meant to help sellers mitigate the burden of limitations.
+- Using Nembol Limit Listing Quantity function, which is designed to help sellers automatically mitigate the burden of limitations.
 With this function, you can list items with a reduced inventory, avoiding reaching the stock threshold.
-Once products are listed with a reduced inventory count, when you sell out the reduced stock, Nembol will automatically refill it until the products actually go out of stock.
-Thanks to this function you’ll be able to list your product catalog without being stopped by limitations!
+Once products are listed with a reduced inventory count, each time you sell one item out the reduced stock, Nembol will automatically refill it until the products actually go out of stock in your warehouse.
+Thanks to this function, you’ll be able to list your full product catalog and inventory without being stopped by limitations!

 - Opening additional eBay accounts and starting to sell in different product categories, opening sort of niche stores.
 With Nembol, you can list on multiple eBay accounts and centrally manage their inventory effortlessly.
 This way, you won’t let eBay put you down with limitations and sell more, still being compliant with eBay marketplace rules!